7ossam-amir/FInal_NLP_Project/README.markdown

 - Enhance threat analysis with more advanced NLP models.
 - Deploy the application on a cloud platform (e.g., Heroku, AWS).

-## Contributors

-- 7ossam-amir (GitHub: 7ossam-amir)

-For issues or contributions, please open a pull request or issue on the GitHub repository.